 Because center locations are often unfamiliar to students, there are off-campus policies in place to keep students safe including nightly curfew, sign-out logs, and a buddy system.
 Specific campus policies will be shared during orientation.

-🐕 Time-off
+Time-off

-Students will have the option to leave campus most weekends.
-Semester students will also have a 7 - 9 day mid-semester break.
+Students will have weekends off.
+Semester students will also have a mid-semester break.
 Travel to certain regions or neighboring countries during time off may be prohibited based on risk levels or center policies.